Subgraph densities in Markov spaces: Preliminaries

 \begin{remark} If we identify the Borel spaces $(I,\AA)$ and $(J,\BB)$ (which is usually possible), we get an (asymmetric) Markov space, which is a generalization of directed graphs (digraphs).
-A symmetric Markov space is a generalization of undirected graphs, and an X-space is a generalization of bigraphs.
-If we identify $(I,\AA)$ and $(J,\BB)$ and also assume that $\pi=\rho$, then we look at a generalization of Eulerian digraphs; these are also equivalent to (not necessarily reversible) Markov chains with a fixed stationary distribution.
+A symmetric Markov space is a generalization of undirected graphs, and a bi-Markov space is a generalization of bigraphs.
+If we identify $(I,\AA)$ and $(J,\BB)$ and also assume that $\pi_I=\pi_J$, then we look at a generalization of Eulerian digraphs; these are also equivalent to (not necessarily reversible) Markov chains with a fixed stationary distribution.

-Extending our results to digraphs (Eulerian or not) would be interesting, but in this paper we only deal with Markov spaces generalizing undirected graphs and bigraphs: symmetric Markov spaces and X-spaces.
+Extending our results to digraphs (Eulerian or not) would be interesting, but in this paper we only deal with Markov spaces generalizing undirected graphs and bigraphs: symmetric Markov spaces and bi-Markov spaces.
 For the rest of this paper, we drop the adjective ``symmetric''. \end{remark}

 Let $(J,\BB,\pi)$ be a standard Borel probability space, and let $W:~J^2\to\R_+$ be a {\it graphon}, a symmetric integrable function with respect to $\pi$.
 In the theory of dense graph limits, graphons are assumed to be bounded by $1$, but since then, much of the theory has been extended to the unbounded case \cite{KKLSz,BCCZ}.
 If a graphon is bounded, then it can be scaled to a $1$-bounded graphon.
 We call $W$ {\it $1$-regular}, if $\int_J W(x,y)\,d\pi(y)=1$ for all $x$.